sammuelyee/docs/cartodb-editor.md

 Map view allows you to inspect your data as a layer over a base map.
 You may apply SQL queries or filters on the view, style the data's symbology using our wizards or by writing your own CartoCSS, and create infowindows.

-In the map view, you may style and filter your data **but** this view is not the same as a shareable visualization.
-In order to create a visualization, click "Visualize" in the top right corner.
+In the map view, you may style and filter your data **but** this view is not the same as a shareable map.
+In order to create a shareable map, click "Visualize" in the top right corner.
 Keep on reading to learn what you may do from there!

 ### Supported Data Types

 When you upload your data to CartoDB, it will automatically assign a data type to your data such as string, number, date or boolean.
 It's important to check the correct data type was assigned.
-It is especially important to make sure CartoDB knows if a column is a date type so visualizations that rely on temporal information such as Torque animate correctly.
+It is especially important to make sure CartoDB knows if a column is a date type so maps that rely on temporal information such as Torque animate correctly.

 <p class="wrap-border"><img src="{{ '/img/layout/cartodb-editor/datetype.png' | prepend: site.baseurl }}" alt="Visualizations" /></p>